BitcoinDesign/Guide/guide/onboarding/manual-backup.md

 A clever way to give a user their recovery phrase is by creating an interaction where they have to “uncover” it.
 This can entail hovering over a blurred word to reveal it, or holding down a button to show it.

-By creating this design interaction, it drills in how, viewing, storing, and managing recovery phrases should be a private and secret matter.
+By creating this design interaction, it drills in how viewing, storing, and managing recovery phrases should be a private and secret matter.

 </div>